Blog

 7. Check your proxy server settings

-Sometimes active proxy server settings can block access to update or activation servers.
+Sometimes, active proxy settings may block access to update or activation servers.

 1. Open Settings > Network & Internet > Proxy.

-2. Ensure that the Detect settings automatically option is enabled.
+2. Make sure the " Detect settings automatically " option is turned on.

-3. Disable all other proxy options (unless they are necessary for the network to function in a corporate environment).
+3. Disable all other proxy settings (unless they are necessary for the network to function in a corporate environment).

-Some security applications or firewall settings may block key addresses needed for activation or updates.
+Some security apps or firewall settings may block key addresses required for activation or updates.
 Make sure the following domains are accessible:

 • activation.microsoft.com